 Our equality information helps us identify and understand potential key equality issues across our functions including employment and service delivery areas.
-Where appropriate we will use the findings to develop our equality objectives which will be published annually in April.
+Where appropriate we will use the findings to develop our equality objectives.

 We publish a range of equality information to demonstrate how we are meeting the Public Sector Equality Duty.